Bulloch County, Georgia: Politics

+As of the 2020s, Bulloch County is a Republican stronghold, voting 64% for Donald Trump in 2024.
 Bulloch County voted in line with most other "Solid South" counties prior to 1964, backing Democratic candidates for president by wide margins.
 The Civil Rights Act led to vast changes in political party makeup.
 The county has not backed a Democratic candidate for president since Georgian Jimmy Carter was the party nominee in 1976 and 1980.
 However, the Republican margins of victory are not as high as other rural counties in the state.

+For elections to the United States House of Representatives, Bulloch County is part of Georgia's 12th congressional district, currently represented by Rick Allen.
+For elections to the Georgia State Senate, Bulloch County is part of District 4.
+For elections to the Georgia House of Representatives, Bulloch County is divided between districts 158, 159 and 160.